Yandex Cloud

 To get detailed information about an origin, use the get REST API method for the Origin resource or the OriginService/Get gRPC API call.

-To get the name, set of origins, and other details of an origin group:
+To get the name, list of origins, and other details of an origin group:

 Management console